danielstern/modern-webapp/README.md

 - don't have to use it - Javascript is valid Typescript

 ### LESS
 LESS is a powerful alternative to just writing normal CSS.
+It is backwards compatible with CSS but adds a useful precompiling step.

+- Use mixins and stuff
+- Nesting lets you isolate CSS and create a maintainable codebase
+- NOT SASS.
+NO RUBY!
+HALLELUJAH! :dancers:

+### Bootstrap 3
+Our next framework needs no introduction at all.
+Works right out of the box on everything, and looks great.

+- Responsive from the ground up
+- So awesome
+- Widely used and ideal for large and scalable projects